Welcome to the Cedar policy language

 To make secure authorization decisions that you can trust, Cedar uses the following elements:

 • Authorization policies – Policies describe who (the principal) is allowed to perform which actions, on which resources, and in what context.
 For example, a policy might state that only members of the janeFriends group (the principals) can view and comment (the actions) on the photos in the janeVacation album (the resources).
-Another example policy might state that the employees of a company (the principals) can read (the actions) only their own Human Resources records (the resources), and only during regular business hours (the context).
+Another example policy might state that the employees of a company (the principals) can read (the actions) only their own Human Resources records (the resources), and only from certain IP addresses (the context).
 A policy for a medical application might state that only a doctor currently associated with a patient can create a referral to a different doctor.
 For more information, see Policy in Cedar terms and concepts.

 • Entities – Entities are application data that Cedar needs to see to make authorization decisions.
 For example, a request might ask if User::"jane" is allowed to perform Action::"viewPhoto" on the Photo::"GoldenGateBridge.jpg".
 Here, User, Action, and Photo are all different types of entity, and the quoted strings are specific identifiers.
 To decide this request, Cedar’s authorization engine must have access to these specific entities and any related entities, such as any groups that Jane is a member of, and any albums that contain the specified picture.
 The engine must also have access to all of those entities’ attributes.
 This collection of information about the relevant entities must be provided to the authorization engine as part of the request, along with the policies to evaluate.

-• Schema – A schema defines the types of entities recognized by the application, and which are also the principals, resources, and actions referenced in policies.
-For example, in a media sharing application, the schema might define a User and the concept of nested “groups” that a User can belong to.
-It might also define a “photo” and the concept of nested “albums” that can contain photos.
+• Schema – A schema defines the types of entities recognized by the application/ The entities include the principals, resources, actions, and context referenced in policies.
+For example, in a media sharing application, the schema might define a User and the concept of nested groups that a User can belong to.
+It might also define a photo and the concept of nested albums that can contain photos.
 Each principal and resource can also have attributes defined, such as Name, Address, Age, and any others relevant to the scenario.
 Finally, the schema also defines the actions that the application supports, such as viewing photos or reading HR records.
 Cedar doesn’t use the schema when evaluating an authorization request.
 Instead, it uses the schema to validate the policies only when you create or update them.
 This approach helps ensure that your authorization decisions are based on correctly designed policies that reflect your intentions for the application.
 For more information, see Schema in Cedar terms and concepts.

 Cedar evaluates each request against the provided policies and entities to make an allow or deny decision.
 The policies are completely separate from your application’s code.
 This design ensures that your security team can update permissions for your application without having to touch the application’s code.
+If you have multiple teams owning multiple backends, you can update your policies without needing to coordinate the updates across teams.
 A change to a policy can result in an immediate change in the logic used to authorize requests.
+Separating the authorization model froom your application code makes it easier to test.
+Cedar is analyzable, meaning it can be easily read and understood by new team members.

 Are you a first-time Cedar user?